-Looking after a new baby can be challenging for all new mothers and it can be even more challenging after you’ve had a caesarian section because you’ll be limited in what you can do.
+Looking after a new baby can be challenging for all parents, but it can be even more challenging after a caesarean section because you’ll be limited in how much you can do physically.

-Usually, new mothers who have had a caesarean will stay in the hospital a bit longer, typically 3-5 days.
-But when you do go home, there are some important things you need to know to ensure a speedy recovery.
+If you’ve had a caesarean, you may stay in the hospital a bit longer; typically 3-5 days.
+But when you do go home there are some important things you need to know to ensure a speedy recovery.

-- The pain in your abdomen or wound is getting worse and doesn’t go away after you take pain-relieving medication
+- The pain in your abdomen or wound is getting worse and doesn’t go away after you take pain medication

-- New back pain or back pain that doesn’t improve, especially if it’s where you had the epidural or spinal injection
+- New back pain or back pain that doesn’t improve, especially if it’s where you had an epidural or spinal injection

-- Pain or burning when you pass urine or an inability to pass urine
+- Pain or burning when you pass urine, an inability to pass urine, or leaking urine

 - Inability to pass wind or bowel motions